RubixML/ML/docs/faq.md

 Continuous data are *quantitative* properties of samples such as *age* or *speed* and can be any number within the set of infinite real numbers.
 Continuous features are represented as either floating point or integer types internally.

 ### Does Rubix support multiprocessing?
-Yes, Rubix supports parallel processing (multiprocessing) by utilizing a pluggable parallel computing Backend under the hood of objects that implement the [Parallel](parallel.md) interface.
+Yes, Rubix supports parallel processing (multiprocessing) by utilizing a pluggable parallel computing [Backend](backends/api.md) under the hood.
+Objects that implement the [Parallel](parallel.md) interface are able to take advantage of parallel backends.

 ### Does Rubix support multithreading?
 Not currently, however we plan to add CPU and GPU multithreading in the future.